 External Review of Guidelines

-BC health care professionals and relevant stakeholders are invited to participate as external reviewers for the draft version of BC Guidelines.
+BC health care professionals and relevant partners are invited to participate as external reviewers for the draft version of BC Guidelines.
 Peer review is a critical component of the guideline development process.
 New and existing guidelines that have undergone substantive changes are subject to external review to make sure they are clearly written, practical and free of errors.

 Guidelines Currently in External Review: